civicrm/civicrm-dev-docs/docs/financial/PaymentAPI.md

 Note that paymentprocessor.pay handles the communication with a payment processor to instigate a payment.
 Similarly, paymentprocessor.refund handles the communication with a payment processor to instigate a refund.

-After a contribution has been created, for example using the best practice Order.create api call, use the Payment.create api action to
+After a contribution has been created, for example using the best practice Order.create API call, use the Payment.create API action to

 - record a payment against the contribution - either fully or partially paying the contribution amount
 - record a refund against the contribution